Pulkittt007/hm_CodePros/README.md

 # hm_CodePros
-just a pdf file for phase1 of HackMsit
+just a pdf file for phase1 of HackMsit.
+Contact us at:-
+Pulkit midha, GTBIT, midhapulkit28@gmail.com